 Since the system clearly defines the roles of each GCBF user, it ensures that each application goes through the proper review process.
 First, the Loan Administrators review applications for completeness and correctness.
 The Loan Managers conduct further reviews and then draw up recommendation reports.
 The final decision of approval or rejection, often based on feedback from the Managers, lies in the hands of the Loan Approvers.

-Before we began working on the project, we exchanged detailed notes with our client regarding the exact requirements that they wanted the system to meet.
-The system was divided into modules, the two major ones being the applicant portal (frontend) and the GCBF admin portal (backend).
+Before we began working on this loan management software development project, we exchanged detailed notes with our client.
+We gathered the exact requirements that they wanted the system to meet.
+The lending system was divided into modules, the two major ones being the applicant portal (frontend) and the GCBF admin portal (backend).